Bug 489657 - Certain fractional scaling levels cause mouse to stick at screen edge independent of edge barrier feature

 Classification: Plasma

-Component: multi-screen (show other bugs)
+Component: multi-screen (other bugs)

 Platform: Arch Linux Linux